maxmeffert/DotNetGarbageCollection/slides.md

 ### Example

 * Gen 2 and Gen 1 are not garbage collected!
-Gen 2 and Gen 1 collections may not be triggered by allocations but due to other internal GC metrics and thresholds.
+Gen 2 and Gen 1 collections may not be triggered by allocations but due to other internal GC metrics and thresholds, e.g. available memory on a machine.

 ---